top of page

 BIOGRAPHY

-Bewitching and poignant, Mother Marrow's music captures the voices of the elements, dryads, nymphs and the creatures that dwell underground.
+Bewitching and poignant, Mother Marrow's music and imagery channel the voices of the elements, and the beings that dwell between, beneath and beyond.
 A musical journey into the depths...these tunes have teeth and tenderness.

-Mother Marrow started out as Charity Cimarron's solo project, Rusalka, and has matured into a 4-piece indie folk expression.
-Devin Crow joined the picture in 2017, and has been full time band partner and banjo player extraordinaire ever since.
-Emmalee Hunnicutt (of Mountain Bitters) plays expressive, emotional cello, and Matt Shepard (Coconut Cake) has recently joined on drums.
+Mother Marrow started out as Charity Cimarron's solo project, Rusalka, and multi-instrumentalist, Devin Morgan Crow, joined the picture in 2017.
+The project matured into a 4-piece indie folk ensemble for the 2019 recording of their full-length album, "Sweat & Splinters".
+Emmalee Hunnicutt (of Mountain Bitters), with expressive, emotional cello, and Matt Shepard (Coconut Cake) joined on drums.

-Mother Marrow is elemental, powerful, modern folk music with haunting vocal harmonies, folk-style finger picking on guitar and banjo, swooping cello, and driving drums, with lyrics that can call up tears, or send shivers down your spine.
+"Sweat & Splinters" is a powerful, modern folk recording with haunting vocal harmonies, folk-style finger picking on guitar and banjo, swooping cello, and driving drums, with lyrics that can call up tears, or send shivers down your spine.

 bottom of page